filecoin-project/specs/src/systems/filecoin_files/data_transfer/_index.md

 9. The requestor receives data and can produce an indication of progress
 10. The requestor completes receiving data, and notifies any listeners

-The push flow is ideal for retrieval deals, where the client initiates the pull when the deal is agreed upon.
+The pull flow is ideal for retrieval deals, where the client initiates the pull when the deal is agreed upon.

+# Alternater Pull Flow - Single Round Trip

+{{< diagram src="./docs/systems/filecoin_files/data_transfer/alternate-pull-flow.mmd.svg" title="Data Transfer - Single Round Trip Pull Flow" >}}

+1. A requestor initiates a Pull transfer when it wants to receive data from another party.
+2. The requestor’s DTM schedules the data transfer
+3. The requestor makes a Graphsync request to the responder with a data transfer request
+4. The responder receives the graphsync request, and forwards the data transfer request to the data transfer module
+5. The requestors' data transfer module will send a pull request to the responder along with the data transfer voucher.
+6. The responder's data transfer module validates the data transfer request via a PullValidator provided as a dependency by the responder
+7. The responder's data transfer module schedules the transfer
+8. The responder sends a graphsync response along with a data transfer accepted response piggypacked
+9. The requestor receives data and can produce an indication of progress
+10. The requestor completes receiving data, and notifies any listeners

 # Protocol

-A data transfer is negotiated over the network via the {{<sref data_transfer_protocol "Data Transfer Protocol">}}, a Libp2p protocol type
+A data transfer CAN be negotiated over the network via the {{<sref data_transfer_protocol "Data Transfer Protocol">}}, a Libp2p protocol type

 A Pull request expects a response.
 The requestor does not initiate the transfer until they know the request is accepted.

 The responder should send a response to a push request as well so the requestor can release the resources (if not accepted).
 However, if the Responder accepts the request they can immediately initiate the transfer

+Using the Data Transfer Protocol as an independent libp2p communciation mechanism is not a hard requirement -- as long as both parties have an implementation of the Data Transfer Subsystem that can talk to the other, any transport mechanism (including offline mechanisms) is acceptable.

 # Data Structures